aspose-slides/Aspose.Slides-API-References/english/php-java/_index.md

 ---
-title: Aspose.Slides PHP for Java
+title: Aspose.Slides for PHP via Java
 type: docs
 weight: 10
 url: /php-java/
-keywords: "Aspose.Slides PHP for Java, Aspose Slides, Aspose PowerPoint, Aspose PPT, Aspose API Reference."
+keywords: "Aspose.Slides for PHP via Java, Aspose Slides, Aspose PowerPoint, Aspose PPT, Aspose API Reference."
 description: Aspose.Slides are Microsoft PowerPoint management APIs that enables software applications to read and write PowerPoint documents without using Microsoft PowerPoint.
 is_root: true
 ---

 ## Classes
 | Class | Description |
 | --- | --- |

 | [AdjustValue](adjustvalue) | Represents a geometry shape's adjustment value.
 These values affect shape's form. |
 | [AdjustValueCollection](adjustvaluecollection) | Reprasents a collection of shape's adjustments. |
 | [AlphaBiLevel](alphabilevel) | Represents an Alpha Bi-Level effect.
 Alpha (Opacity) values less than the threshold are changed to 0 (fully transparent) and alpha values greater than or equal to the threshold are changed to 100% (fully opaque). |